 Smart Contract

 A program that runs on a blockchain and executes automatically when predefined conditions are met.
-Multi-signature wallets, outcome tokens, and USDC are all implemented as smart contracts.
+Multi-signature wallets, outcome tokens, pUSD, and USDC are all implemented as smart contracts.
 Smart contracts are transparent (their code is publicly readable) but may contain undiscovered bugs.

 An annual percentage fee charged against a series’ assets under management, accrued continuously at each NAV window.
 Reduces NAV per Share gradually over time.
 Analogous to an ETF’s expense ratio or a mutual fund’s management fee.
 Rates are configured per series and subject to change.
 See Fees.